 Your deduction is based on the resale value of these items as of your business start date and is calculated using depreciation tables which divide up the deduction over a certain number of years (usually seven).
 Items purchased after your business start date are depreciated based on their cost, but for items you already owned when you started business, you must estimate what the items could have sold for at a garage sale or on eBay.

 See this sample household inventory done by a first year provider for her 2007 taxes.
-If you have a slow Internet connection, download just the first page.
 This is a good example of a thorough inventory done using Tom Copeland's Inventory-Keeper.
 Please note that not all of the items in this sample inventory will be used as a tax deduction.
 The homeowners took the time to document everything for insurance purposes, as well as for tax purposes.
 Only items used in the normal course of the child care business will generate a tax deduction, but that includes a lot of household items.

 You can document your inventory any way you choose, but using the Inventory-Keeper booklet is a very handy way to go.
 I especially like how the booklet suggests all kinds of items for each room that you may otherwise overlook.
 The more items you document, the greater your tax savings.